 - Keep up the appearance of the neighborhood.

-- Report broken street lights to Arizona Public Service or the homeowners association and report abandoned cars to the Police
+- Report broken street lights to the Public Works Department and report abandoned cars to the Police.

 What about alarms?

 - If you have valuables in your home, such as art, coin or stamp collections, furs or fine jewelry, or if you live in an isolated area, you may want to consider an alarm system.